stef/MACC/README.markdown

  2. agent sends the n encrypted messages to the broadcast channel

 Sample session with 3 participants

+Notice: this is a local file session, for torirc branch substitute the /tmp/tmp. files with the onion addresses of the clients

     # first agent has italian names for the peers
     ../macc.sh ../server/